 You have a couple more weeks before you’re sending away your application forever.
 You’re on the home stretch (sports!), you’re in the final act (arts!), or you can see the light at the end of the tunnel (transport!).
 Put in the extra effort, and make sure you’re happy with your application.

 You’re almost there!

 Check your application for grammar.
 Tweak some awkward language.
 Read it aloud.
 Make it sound like you.
 The end is nigh and you’re so flippin’ close to not worrying about this ever again, but before you have an I Did It Party, make sure you did all you could so you never play the “What If” game later.

 It’s almost over!
 Four years of hard work will finally pay off in the spring, but for now, you can enjoy all of the awesome things about senior year without worrying about applying to colleges.
 You did it.
 You made it through.
 On January 1st, there’ll be a new year and new, stress-free you.

 So, tl;dr: There’s still hope, and you’re so close to being worry-free!

 About the author

 Hi everyone!
-I’m Dan Milaschewski, and I’m a senior here at the College concentrating in English with an African American Studies secondary.
-On campus, I live in the ever luxurious Pforzheimer...
+My name’s Dan Milaschewski, and I’m a senior here at the College concentrating in English with a Government secondary.
+On campus, I live in the ever luxurious Pforzheimer House, but I...
 View full profile